d-me-tree/automated-trading-strategy-using-machine-learning/02_engineering_predictive_features/README.md

         - the Average Directional Movement Index (ADX),
         - the Moving Average Convergence Divergence (MACD),
         - the Relative Strength Index (RSI),
-        - the Balance of Power (BOP) indictor, or
+        - the Balance of Power (BOP) indicator, or
         - the Money Flow Index (MFI).
     - Compute TA-Lib **volume** indicators like On Balance Volume (OBV) or the Chaikin A/D Oscillator (ADOSC)
     - Create volatility metrics such as the Normalized Average True Range (NATR).
     - Compute rolling factor betas using the five Fama-French risk factors for different rolling windows of three and 12 months (see resources below).
+    - *Optional*: the above technical indicators are a useful starting point because they are quite familiar to traders (and straightforward to compute).
+If you are already experienced in the trading domain, feel free to develop more sophisticated (and more promising) alternatives (see resources, e.g. the book by [Marcos Lopez de Prado](http://www.quantresearch.org/index.html) that summarizes fairly recent research in the area, some of which also available from the linked website.
     - Compute the outcome variable that we will aim to predict, namely the 1-day forward returns.
     - Evaluate the predictive content of your financial features with respect to the 1-day forward returns using several metrics, including:
         - the information coefficient (i.e., the Spearman rank correlation)